thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Summary of New NixOS Partitions

-Assuming you've freed up space, your new NixOS partitions (for a **manual installation**) should look like this:
+Assuming you've freed up space (by removing your old Fedora partitions), your new NixOS partitions (for a **manual installation**) should look like this:

 | Partition   | Filesystem | Mount Point | Size          | Purpose                              |
 | :---------- | :--------- | :---------- | :------------ | :----------------------------------- |